johannschopplich/kirby-headless-starter/README.md

 This starter kit is intended for an efficient and straight forward headless usage of Kirby.
 Thus, you will only be able to fetch JSON-encoded data.
 No visual data shall be presented.
 You can either use Kirby's default template system to build data (which will be auto-encoded to JSON) or use KQL to fetch data in your consuming application.

-Routing and JSON-encoded responses are handled by the internal [headless](./site/plugins/headless/) plugin, specifically its [internal routes](./site/plugins/headless/src/extensions/routes.php).
+Routing and JSON-encoded responses are handled by the internal [headless](./site/plugins/headless/) plugin, specifically its [global routes](./site/plugins/headless/src/extensions/routes.php) and [API routes](./site/plugins/headless/src/extensions/api.php) for KQL.

 This project works well with [nuxt-kql](https://nuxt-kql.jhnn.dev).